MingyuYang-Yale/BENG469/SP25/Lab3-scRNAseq-CellCommunication/README.md

 The dataset is available at: https://explore.data.humancellatlas.org/projects/f83165c5-e2ea-4d15-a5cf-33f3550bffde/project-matrices

-<a href="https://explore.data.humancellatlas.org/projects/f83165c5-e2ea-4d15-a5cf-33f3550bffde/project-matrices"> Human Cell Atlas Project Matrices </a>

 Open the link above.
-Scroll down until you find vento18_10x.processed.h5ad.
+Scroll down until you find ```vento18_10x.processed.h5ad```.
 This file contains the processed single-cell data required for further analysis.

-scoll down, you can find the ```vento18_10x.processed.h5ad```, this is what we need for further analysis. you can download by yourself manually.

-Since I already downloaded, you can use mine in ```/gpfs/gibbs/project/beng469/beng469_my393/vento18_10x.processed.h5ad```
+#### Using the Pre-downloaded File:
+If you want to save time, you can use the version I have already downloaded.
+The file is available at: ```/gpfs/gibbs/project/beng469/beng469_my393/vento18_10x.processed.h5ad```